-- D.8.5 Similarly, the Part 61 rating for the Leonardo A 109 includes more than one model and variant32.
+- and seeks to introduce the A321 series then this would not be considered to be a significant change as these two variants are in the same cell of Column 2. - D.8.5 Similarly, the Part 61 rating for the Leonardo A 109 includes more than one model and variant.
 If an operator is currently using the A 109 E for air transport operations and seeks to introduce the Leonardo A 109 SP then this would be considered to be a significant change. - D.8.6 If an operator is currently using the Cessna 310 for air transport operations and seeks to introduce the Cessna 404 then this is not considered to be a significant change as both aircraft are able to be flown under the Class rating for Multi Engine aircraft. - D.8.7 If an operator is currently using the Cessna 404 for air transport operations and seeks to introduce the King Air 90 then this would be considered to be a significant change.
-This aircraft is one in which initial type specific training and flight review are required as identified by its listing in Schedule 1333.
+This aircraft is one in which initial type specific training and flight review are required as identified by its listing in the Part 61 prescribed aircraft and type ratings instrument.
 Additionally if the operator had not previously operated either of a pressurised aircraft or a turbine-powered aircraft, then this also would identify this as a significant change.

-D.9 Operation of foreign-registered aircraft34
+D.9 Operation of foreign-registered aircraft